-Momentum is gaining around the issue of wildlife-vehicles collisions and we’re now part of a larger coalition of groups working to reduce accidents and save lives.
-As we align our science as part of the larger effort, we’ll be pausing the field component of this project in 2021.
+Momentum is building around the issue of wildlife-vehicle collisions.
+We’re now part of a larger coalition of groups working to reduce accidents and save lives.

 Montana has the second-highest incidence of wildlife-vehicle collisions per capita in the nation.
-During 2020-2019 Adventure Scientists volunteers cycled Montana’s roadways, recording all wildlife and roadkill they encounter as well as detailed environmental observations.
+From 2020 to 2019, Adventure Scientists’ volunteers cycled Montana’s roadways, recording all wildlife and roadkill they encountered as well as detailed environmental observations.

-The open-source dataset remains available upon request to researchers, governments, communities, and individuals.
+The open-source dataset includes 10,175 observations of 921 species and is available upon request to researchers, governments, communities, and individuals.